 Melbourne died in 1848, when his titles passed to his brother Frederick as both his son and daughter had passed away before him.

-Victoria season two starts on Sunday January 14, 9/8c, PBS Masterpiece
+Victoria season two airs on Sundays, 9/8c, PBS Masterpiece